DiffusionVL: Translating Any Autoregressive Models into Diffusion Vision Language Models: Experiment

 \subsection{Ablation Study}

-\textbf{Different denoising steps.} We investigate the impact of denoising steps during inference on performance and efficiency, regarding such steps as a form of latent reasoning like \cite{hao2024training} that differs from explicit chain-of-thought (CoT) \cite{ wei2022chain}.
-For the inference strategy, we adopt a static low-confidence remasking strategy to control the number of decoded tokens at each denoising step.

-Based on the detailed image caption task detailcaps \cite{dong2024benchmarking}, we compare the model's response ($\leq 512$ tokens) with the labeled captions using BERTScore.
-We compare our model with LLaDA-V-8B.
-For LLaDA-V-8B, we follow the recommended settings: approximate fast-dllm \cite{wu2025fast} KV caching with recomputation every 32 steps.

-As shown in the Figure~\ref {fig: detailcaps}, on the detailed image caption task, our DiffusionVL-7B achieves a BERTscore $2.02\times$ better than LLaDA-V-8B while enjoying the $2.0\times$ faster inference speed when using the same parallelism setting.
-Additionally, our DiffusionVL-7B exhibits a similar test-scaling law: as the number of denoising steps increases, the model's descriptive performance improves, accompanied by a certain inference speed loss.

 \textbf{Different block size performance.} To further explore the impact of different block sizes on the performance of diffusion finetuning, we conduct four groups of diffusion finetuning ablation experiments based on the Qwen2.5VL-3B-Instruct, setting the training block size from 1 to 16.
-During inference, we align denoising steps with block size to ensure models with different block sizes use the same number of denoising steps when generating the same tokens.
+During inference, we set the number of denoising steps equal to the block size to ensure models with different block sizes use the same number of denoising steps when generating the same tokens.

-As shown in Table~\ref{tab:table2}, the downstream benchmarks indicate that a smaller training block size yields better performance, though the differences are marginal, reflecting a classic trade-off.
-When finetuning an autoregressive model into a dVLM, a smaller block size makes the model behave more like an autoregressive model, resulting in slightly better performance but poorer parallelism.
-To better improve the model's parallelism while maintaining its performance, we choose a block size of 8 as our default configuration.
+As shown in~\cref{tab:ablation1_block}, smaller block sizes yield marginally better accuracy, while larger ones offer greater parallel potential and less computational overhead, leading to substantially higher throughput ($1.55\times$ from block size 1 to 16).
+Block size 8 achieves the best DetailCaps BERTScore and offers a good speed--quality balance, so we adopt it as our default configuration.

+\textbf{Different noise performance.} To validate the effectiveness of our block-level noise scheduling strategy, we compare it against the conventional sequence-level noise used in prior dVLMs.
+In sequence-level noise, masking is applied uniformly across the entire sequence.
+In contrast, our block-level noise applies a consistent noise ratio to each block independently.
+This design better aligns with the block decoding process during inference.
+As shown in~\cref{tab:ablation2}, block-level noise generally outperforms sequence-level noise across multiple benchmarks.

+\textbf{Different diffusion paradigms.} To determine the optimal diffusion paradigm for VLMs, we perform block diffusion finetuning and full diffusion finetuning from the same Qwen2.5VL-7B-Instruct. \cref{tab:ablation2} demonstrates that block diffusion yields superior performance on multimodal benchmarks.
+Furthermore,~\cref{tab:comprehensive_comparison} shows that \thename{}-CoT (block diffusion) consistently achieves higher throughput than LLaDA-V (full diffusion), highlighting the inference efficiency advantage of the block diffusion paradigm.
+These results indicate that block diffusion strikes a superior balance between quality and efficiency, making it the preferred paradigm for building dVLMs from AR models.